 Before turning on the computer, make sure the 115V/230V switches on the back of the computer and on the side of the stepper motor power supply inside the computer are set to the proper voltage for your local electrical current.
-(Default setting is 115 VAC.)
-Also, make sure the ON/OFF switch for the stepper motor power supply on the left side of the computer is in the "OFF" (down) position.
-Once the EMC program is fully up and running, power to the stepper motors can be turned on.
-Also, do not turn power on to the stepper motors unless EMC is already running.
+The default setting is 115 VAC.
+Also, make sure the ON/OFF switch for the stepper motor power supply on the side of the computer is in the "OFF" (down) position.
+Once the EMC program is fully loaded and running, power to the stepper motors can be turned on.
+Do not turn on power to the stepper motors unless the EMC program is running.
 Controls within EMC prevent overloading of the power supply when multiple motors are powered up at the same time, but without this safeguard motors or drivers can be damaged.